aredn/documentation/arednGettingStarted/node_admin.rst

   Another choice is ``NAT`` and in this mode the LAN is isolated from the mesh.
 All outgoing traffic has its source address modified to be the *Mesh* IP address of the node itself.
 This is the same way that most home routers use an Internet connection, and all services provided by computers on the LAN can only be accessed through port forwarding rules.

   Finally, you may also ``disable`` your node's ability to provide a LAN network.
+If the LAN is disabled then the node's DHCP server will also be disabled.

 WAN Enable
   This switch allows you to enable or disable your node's WAN interface, which is typically used to connect to the Internet or some other external network.
 The WAN interface is ``enabled`` by default, and the *Mode* setting below will be displayed.
 If you ``disable`` the WAN interface, the *Mode* setting will not appear.